 Cannondale has released another entry-level mountain bike at a very tempting price.
 Cannondale Trail 6 comes from the Trail group of Cannondale’s mountain bicycles which vary in price quite a lot.
 The Trail 6, however, is one of the affordable models and is great if you are on a limited budget but still want to get a decent bike.

 The Cannondale Trail 6 is a bike with a great money to value ratio!

-This bike comes in two wheel-sizes, both 27.5” and 29ers, depending on the size of the frame you get.
+The Trail 6 comes in two wheel sizes, both 27.5” and 29ers, depending on the size of the frame you get.
 S comes with 27.5″ wheels, M, L, and XL come with 29ers.
 If your idea of a bicycle is a machine that can take you down some paved trails or take you on a fun smooth single-track, the Trail 6 will not disappoint you.